Color-and-Light/pong-clone/README.md

  ## <b>Getting Started</b>

 Click the latest release 'Pong Clone' underneath ```Releases``` on the side panel of this [repository](https://github.com/Color-and-Light/pong-clone/releases/tag/1.0.0).
-From there download and extract the .zip and run the executable.
+From there, download and extract the .zip and run the executable.
 Feel free to run this on a VM for security reasons.
 Alternatively, either download the repository and open the executable in the Builds folder, ```pong-clone/Builds/pong-clone.exe```, or clone the repository and import it as a Unity project.
 The latter will require an installation of the [Unity game engine.](https://unity.com/)

 ---